EvanCornish/MySimpleTweets/README.md

   * [x] User cannot submit blank tweets.
   * [x] User cannot submit tweets over 140 characters.
     * [x] Character count turns from green to red when the user exceeds 140 characters.
+* [x] User can return to the home timeline from the detailed tweet view using the home icon.

 ## Video Walkthrough